Why do banks host events?

 This study reinforces the need for more education about the financial side of retirement.
 Navy Federal Credit Union and SchoolsFirst Federal Credit Union host retirement planning sessions in several branches each month in an effort to help educate and guide their customers through the next phase of their lives.

-Countless banks and credit unions offer shred days as a way for their customers to properly and securely destroy their cancelled checks and other private printed documents.
+Countless banks and credit unions offer shred days as a way for their customers to properly and securely destroy their canceled checks and other private printed documents.
 While these are not educational or informative, they are convenient and provide an additional way for banks to provide value to customers beyond the transactional.

 Promoting your events

-When in the event planning stages, involve your marketing team to help with promotion.
+When in the event management planning stages, involve your marketing team to help with promotion.
 Your clients and potential customers are busy, and you'll need creative marketing ideas to break through the noise.
 Consider how to use these channels to promote your event: